 Should You Protect Your Pets Against Rabies?

-If you have pets, it is your responsibility to protect them against rabies.
+If you have pets, you must protect them against rabies.
 Rabies can infect animals of all shapes and sizes, whether domesticated or living in the wild.

 According to the Centers for Disease Control and Prevention (CDC), pets are responsible for most human rabies cases in the United States.
-They account for about 55 percent of the estimated number of human exposures to rabies in this country each year.
+They account for about 55 percent of this country’s estimated number of human rabies exposures each year.

 Pets should be vaccinated against rabies by a veterinarian before 15 months old.
 A 6-month quarantine after exposure is the treatment if the animal is unvaccinated.
 The owner must also receive treatment if exposed to rabies during this period.